Observations While Traveling

 See An Updated Manifest Destiny - Or How Myth Making Might Intentionally Change The World After All (Comment on Andrew Dana Hudson's "Space is Dead.
 Why Do We Keep Writing About It?"). ↩︎

-I have a hard time gauging if this means more more or less actors need to pass through me while I'm on vacation, I suspect it's more. ↩︎
+I have a hard time gauging if this means more or less actors need to pass through me while I'm on vacation, I suspect it's more. ↩︎

-In some ways the opposite is true: I am reduced to my "traveler identity", as opposed to my "auto-anthropological identity", which is much less about me constructing the me that I'm most interested in and more about me constructing a simplified version of me that conforms to a whole bunch of expectations - and also failing frequently to do so as the pressure rises and getting increasingly fed up atempting it as the days go on. ↩︎
+In some ways the opposite is true: I am reduced to my "traveler identity", as opposed to my "auto-anthropological identity", which is much less about me constructing the me that I'm most interested in and more about me constructing a simplified version of me that conforms to a whole bunch of expectations - and also failing frequently to do so as the pressure rises and getting increasingly fed up attempting it as the days go on. ↩︎

 -